Xilinx/inference-server/main/_sources/xmodel_example_python.rst.txt

 * Batch size: The DPU your XModel targets may have a preferred batch size and so we can use this value to create the optimally-sized request.
 * XModel Path: The XModel you want to run should exist on a path where the server runs.
 Here, we use a ResNet50 model trained on the ImageNet dataset, which is an image classification model.
 * Image Path: To test this model, we need to use an image.
 Here, we use a sample image included for testing.
-The image path is given relative to the Xilinx Inference Server repository.
+The image path is given relative to the AMD Inference Server repository.

 .. literalinclude:: ../examples/python/custom_processing.py
     :start-after: +user variables: